A 2016 Boston University study of 100 gas leaks in Boston found that 7% of gas leaks are gushers, emitting half of all the gas by volume.

-- NGOs: HEET, Mothers Out Front, Sierra Club of Massachusetts, as well as all the nonprofits in the Gas Leak Allies
+- Nonprofits: HEET, Mothers Out Front, Sierra Club of Massachusetts, as well as all the nonprofits in the Gas Leak Allies

 - Government: Metropolitan Area Planning Council